How can I check gold at home?

 This at-home gold test may be difficult since it can be hard to obtain nitric acid and there’s always risk involved when bringing any type of acid into your home.
+If you do perform this task, you should wear a mask since this can be a potential health hazard if not handled properly.
 If you’re uncomfortable with this process, leave it to the professionals!

 Many jewelers use the nitric acid method to determine the authenticity of gold jewelry.
 Drop a small amount of nitric acid onto the piece and look for a reaction.

-If the acid produces a green reaction, the piece is probably a base metal or gold plated.
+If the acid produces a green reaction, the jewelry in question is probably a base metal or gold plated.
 A white, milky reaction is most likely indicative of gold plating over sterling silver.

 What you really want to see is no reaction with the acid test at all—real gold should not react when it comes in contact with nitric acid.